change coloring of services on host down

 For more information see: http://docs.icinga.org/latest/en/networkreachability.html

-#12 Updated by cyildiri about 2 years ago
+#12 Updated by cyildiri over 2 years ago

 Yes i am agree with you, but as you mentioned, the definition of a parent/child relationsship works for hosts, not for services.
 I know also, that you are able to define dependencies between services.
 But, what i need is an extension for the critical state of services, especially for notification reasons.
 It should be possible, to activate a notification for a critical state, but with the feature to ignore the notification if the host gets the "Unreachable" state due to a network outage.